lbox-kr/symba/README.md

 python hiereason/run_symba.py --dataset proofwriter_dep5
 ```

-Values for the `--dataset` argument directly correspond to the folder names in `data/`, which are:
+Values for the `--dataset` argument are the folder names in `data/`, which are:
 - `proofwriter_dep5`, `birdselectricity`, `gsm8k`, `clutrr`, `ecthr`

+You can find the experiment logs in `logs/` directory.

 ## Code anatomy